abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 > you should enter and remain in them.’
 Thus was it said.
 And in
 > reference to this was it said.
 >
-> “Now, Kalāmas, one who is a disciple of the noble ones—thus devoid of
+> “Now, Kālāmas, one who is a disciple of the noble ones—thus devoid of
 > greed, devoid of ill will, undeluded, alert, and resolute—keeps
 > pervading the first direction \[the east\]—as well as the second
 > direction, the third, and the fourth—with an awareness imbued with